-Our program is affiliated with Jefferson Medical College, one of the oldest and largest medical schools in the country and an institution rich with medical history.
+Our program is affiliated with Jefferson Medical College, one of the oldest and largest medical Colleges in the country and an institution rich with medical history.
 Established in 1983, we are fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and are one of the older emergency medicine programs in the United States.
 We have close to 300 graduates of the program practicing across the country.

 Our primary goal is to develop independent practitioners of emergency medicine.
 We are committed to academic excellence and combine superior patient care, strong teaching and quality research to achieve this.
 We provide you with an environment that will encourage intellectual curiosity and stimulate your professional and personal development.